Billy G. Mills

-Billy Gene Mills (born November 19, 1929) is a retired Los Angeles Superior Court judge and a former Los Angeles City Council member, serving from 1963 to 1974.
+Billy Gene Mills (November 19, 1929 – June 27, 2026) was an American politician and judge.
+He served on the Los Angeles Superior Court, and had previously been Los Angeles City Council member, serving from 1963 to 1974.
 He was one of the first three African-Americans elected to the council.

-Biography
+Background

-Mills was born on November 19, 1929, in Waco, Texas, the son of Roosevelt Mills of Marshall, Texas, and Jenye Vive Mills, also of Texas.
+Mills was born in Waco, Texas, on November 19, 1929, the son of Roosevelt Mills of Marshall, Texas, and Jenye Vive Mills, also of Texas.
 He went to A.J.
 Moore High School in Waco, where he was captain and quarterback of the football team.
 A member of the debate and declamation squad, he was named "Most Outstanding Student" in 1947.
 He moved to California after graduation and then received an associate in arts degree from Compton College and a Bachelor of Arts degree from UCLA in 1951.
 While an undergraduate, he joined the Kappa Alpha Psi fraternity.
 He earned a Juris Doctor degree from UCLA in 1954, and was a member of the first graduating class to complete the university's full three-year program and the first black student to receive that degree from UCLA.
 He spent a year working at Douglas Aircraft and then was in the Army until 1957; he was assigned to legal duties in Japan.
 After his discharge, he became a deputy county probation officer, and in 1960 began to practice law.
 He ran unsuccessfully for a municipal judgeship in 1962.
 He was honored by UCLA as Alumnus of the Year and as Judge of the Year by the Beverly Hills Bar Association.

 On June 20, 1953, he married Rubye Maurine Jackson of Texarkana, Texas.
 They had twin daughters, Karen and Karol, and three sons, Wiliam Karl, John Stewart and James Edward.
 The children established the Dr. Rubye and Judge Billy G. Mills Scholarship at UCLA to offer graduates of LA public schools studying political science seeking financial aid.

 In 1966 they were living at 3621 Third Avenue in the Jefferson Park district.

+Mills died at his home in Leimert Park, Los Angeles, on June 27, 2026, at the age of 96.